Jotham: Archeological findings

-In the mid-1990's, an inscribed bulla seal belonging to Jotham's son, Ahaz, showed up on the antiquities market.
+In the mid-1990s, an inscribed bulla seal belonging to Jotham's son, Ahaz, showed up on the antiquities market.
 The inscription read, “Belonging to Ahaz (son of) Yehotam, King of Judah”.
 As the seal was unprovenanced, its authenticity is not universally agreed upon, though given the process which make and preserve bullae, it is generally agreed that faking a seal, while not impossible, is difficult.
 If genuine, it is perhaps the sole archaeological attestation of Jotham found to date.